Food & Nutrition

 At each event we highlight produce from local, small farms who use organic growing practices.
 We center our spending on BIPOC, immigrant and refugee farmers that reflect the same cultural heritages of the diverse community that we serve.

-With their close proximity to our site, the fruits and vegetables are in season, and the sourcing carbon footprint is low since it doesn’t travel far.
-The food used in the meals will include farm “seconds” — fruit and vegetables that were not physically appealing for the retail market — helping to keep them from the waste stream.
+Our program models sustainable living practices through careful planning and consideration.
+We highlight in-season fruits and vegetables by sourcing them from local farms, including Rainier Beach Urban Farm & Wetlands.
+The food used in the meals includes farm “seconds” — fruit and vegetables that were not physically appealing for the retail market — helping to keep them from the waste stream.

+These free events are planned with our community, inviting home cooks to share how their cultural food ways, recipes, and knowledge inherently prevent waste.
 Each event includes a combination of skill shares, a farm tour, take home recipes, food storage tips and conversation on how to cook and eat for a more sustainable food system.
-These events are planned with our community, inviting home cooks to share how their cultural food ways and recipes inherently prevent food waste like using the roots and leaves of vegetables, and preservation through multiple means.

 In cooking and sharing food together, we value: